leenathomas01/designing-for-failure-case-study/designing-for-failure.md

 This case study documents a thought experiment in reasoning through communication system design under extreme environmental failure.
 Using solar flares as the constraint, we explored how to architect a system when the primary propagation medium becomes hostile.

-**Although the domain was space-weather communication, the reasoning patterns mirror those required in AI safety and reliability engineering: designing systems that must behave correctly when inputs, infrastructure, and users are all adversarial or degraded.**
+**Although the domain was space-weather communication, the structural primitives extracted here apply to AI systems, financial systems, infrastructure recovery, and any architecture operating under adversarial or degraded conditions.**

 The exercise produced a complete specification spanning protocol design, failure mode analysis, trust architecture, and governance decisions — demonstrating QA-driven systems thinking from first principles to implementation constraints.